 I hope we can all agree that thankfulness and gratitude can be a wonderful (and important) focus for this harvest holiday.

-Thanksgiving books for kids share the early history of the United States, gratitude, and thankfulness.
-Do you know that thankfulness is a habit –something to practice and make a regular part of your day?
+In fact, did you know that thankfulness and gratitude are habits–something to practice and make a regular part of your day?
 (Kind of like exercise!)

 What Thanksgiving books will you include in your celebration this year?

 - Board Books for Babies and Toddlers (ages 0 – 3)